 A key part of the present system is debt, the debt money system, out of control financial markets, perverse taxation and massive tax avoidance that puts up the burden of personal taxation.
 Only 3% percent of money is issued by government or central banks.
-The rest is debt money created by banks, which thus make large profits.
-This, it is argued, fuels consumption, needlessly puts up the cost of public infrastructure, creates a large burden of debt and hardship - both for poor people and poor countries.
-For the first time, it is predicted that Briton's personal debt, £1.35trn, will exceed UK's £1.131 GDP (Grant Thornton).
+The remaining 97% is debt money created by banks, which thus make large profits.
+Borrowing and the need to repay debt and interest, it is argued, fuels consumption, needlessly puts up the cost of public infrastructure investment, creates a large burden of debt and hardship - both for poor people and poor countries - For example, Jamaica spends over 60 percent of its GDP servicing debt.
+For the first time, it is predicted that Britain's personal debt, £1.35trn, will exceed UK's £1.131 GDP (Grant Thornton).
 Financial markets cause instability for businesses, create a focus on the short term, share values and short-term profitability and thus diverting attention away from the long term and stewardship.
-Taxes are "perverse" in the sense that rich people pay least proportionately and they do not sufficiently encourage sustainability and enterprise.
-Taxes are also complicated and relatively inaccessible without expensive advice.
-Because almost all of us have a stake in this system, we need to look at it with an open mind.
-Also, to avoid damaging legitimate interests, changes need to be carefully considered, moderate and gradual, starting with the those that would make most difference and do least harm.